stanFurrer/KPMG_ML_Challenge/README.md

 **Obervation** :
 > * As expected the tree based algorithm have better performance than the baselines.
 Indeed, we have optimize for tree-based algorithm and the baseline have a lot assumptions that we do not met.
 > * Our best model is Random Forest and it's recommender score is very good.
-> * The highest likelihood score where Rob might be renting is flat are near KPMG headcarters
+> * The highest likelihood score where Rob might be renting his flat are near KPMG headcarters

 > Next we analyse the importance of the features in the decision making of the tree-based classifier.